-Since we do not employ a structural approach, we cannot precisely disentangle how much variation in destination market effects can be explained by variation in industry competitiveness, variation in trade costs (i.e. policy changes), changing national incomes, and how much is left to come from 'pure' demand factors that can reasonably be considered as exogenous.
-According to standard gravity models (e.g., Eaton and Kortum, 2002; Anderson and van Wincoop, 2003; Chaney, 2008), Product × Destination effects are driven by changing incomes in destinations, changes in expenditure shares across products within destinations, and "pure" demand factors - but also by variation in Source × Product factors (e.g., variation in industry competitiveness and policies across industries within source countries).
-For example, applying the Eaton and Kortum (2002) gravity framework at the level of the product, the log of exports $x{sdpt}$ is determined by the following equation where $\tau$ captures trade barriers (geographical, policies, or other), c captures technological, cost or policy driven productivity, $x{dpt}$ is the log of total expenditure on product p in destination d at time t, and $S{dpt}$ is the set

-$$x{sdpt} = -\theta{st} \ln(\tau{sdpt}c{spt}) - \ln\left[\sum{s' \in S{dpt}} \left(\tau{s'dpt}c{s'pt}\right)^{-\theta{st}}\right] + x{dpt},\tag{7}$$ of sources that serve destination d in product p in time t.
-Here the elasticity $\theta{st}$ may vary across sources and time.
+Since we do not employ a structural approach, we cannot precisely disentangle how much variation in destination market effects can be explained by variation in comparative advantage, variation in trade costs (i.e. policy changes), changing national incomes, and how much is left to come from 'pure' demand factors that can reasonably be considered as exogenous.
+According to standard gravity models (e.g., Eaton and Kortum 2002, Anderson and van Wincoop 2003, Chaney 2008), Product x Destination effects are driven by changing incomes in destinations, changes in expenditure shares across products within destinations, and "pure" demand factors - but also by variation in Source x Product factors (e.g., variation in comparative advantage and policies across industries within source countries).
+For example, in the Eaton and Kortum (2002) framework, the log of exports x{sdpt} is determined by the following equation where τ captures trade barriers (geographical, policies, or other), c captures technological, cost or policy driven comparative advantage, x{dpt} is the log of total expenditure on product p in destination d at time t, and S{dpt} is the set of sources that serve destination d in product p in time t.
+Here the elasticity θ{st} may vary across sources and time.
 The first term captures the direct effect of factors that may affect exports.
-In our estimation, changes in this term are absorbed in the Source × Product fixed effects.
+In our estimation, changes in this term are absorbed in the Source x Product fixed effects.
 The second term captures the effect of the sum of these factors in all source countries, multilaterally - including the destination itself.
-In our estimation, changes in this term are absorbed in the Destination × Product fixed effects.
+In our estimation, changes in this term are absorbed in the Destination x Product fixed effects.

+(7) $$x{sdpt} = -\theta{st} \ln \left(\tau{sdpt} c{spt} \right) - \ln \left[\sum{s' \in S{dpt}} \left(\tau{s'dpt} c{s'pt} \right)^{-\theta{st}} \right] + x{dpt},$$